Skip to content

 From "S Corporation Distributions" (footnotes omitted)

 As previously noted, S corporations do not pay taxes at the corporate level, but their individual owners do pay taxes on their pro-rata share of any profits the company reports.
-To pay those taxes, the owners usually want the company to distribute enough earnings to them to cover their tax obligations.
+To pay those taxes, the owners usually want the company to distribute enough earnings to them to cover their federal and state tax obligations.
 S corporation rules require that if distributions are made to any owner or owners, all owners must receive a proportionate share.
 In an ESOP company, that means that if ESOP owns 40% of the shares, it must receive 40% of the distributions even though it has no tax obligation.
-In a very real sense, the ESOP is accumulating cash that otherwise would simply have been passed through to other owners to pay taxes (the government does not lose out in this process because employees later pay taxes on their distributions).
+In a very real sense, the ESOP is accumulating cash that otherwise would simply have been passed through to other owners to pay taxes (the government does not lose out in this process because employees later pay taxes on their ESOP distributions).
 This cash can be used to buy more shares, repay an ESOP loan faster, and/or retained to handle repurchase obligations.

 Even 100% ESOP-owned S corporations may make distributions.
 Most often, these distributions are made because the amount required to repay an ESOP loan is too large relative to the plan’s eligible payroll to fall within the Internal Revenue Code’s annual addition and/or contribution limits.
 Distributions do not currently count toward these limits.

 When an S corporation ESOP receives distributions and the ESOP is leveraged, the trustee will apply the distributions in accordance with the ESOP and trust documents.
 For distributions attributable to shares allocated to participant accounts, the ESOP must allocate the distributions based on relative share account balances.
 If these allocated S distributions are used to repay the loan, the allocation of the released shares must follow the allocation of those S distributions.
-So if Sam has 20 shares and Mary has 40, Mary must get twice as many shares released from the suspense account as Sam.
-Allocations of the distributions on shares still in the loan suspense account can be made based on the same formula or on the company's normal allocation formula (most often relative compensation).
+So if Sam has 20 shares and Mary has 40, and both are active employees, Mary must get twice as many shares released from the suspense account as Sam.
+Allocations of the distributions on shares still in the loan suspense account can be made based on the same formula or on the company’s normal allocation formula (most often relative compensation).

 Distribution Dilemmas